 Write…Edit…Publish (WEP) is a permanent bloghop posting every second month.
-Check out our program for 2017 in our sidebar and Pages above.
+Check out our program for 2018 in our sidebar and Pages.
 We usually post three times between bloghops–winners’ announcements, guest posts and up-coming bloghops.
 Submit your name to the InLinkz list to join us each challenge.
 WEP challenges are free, open to all.
 If your entry catches our eye, you will win a $10 Amazon Gift Card or a winners’ badge.

 Wednesday, 3 September 2014